Miguel Tanton

-Miguel Javier Tanton (born 5 July 1989) is a Filipino former footballer who plays as a midfielder.
+Miguel Javier Tanton (born 5 July 1989) is a former footballer who plays as a midfielder.
 At the club level, he most recently played for Ceres–Negros in the Philippines Football League.
+Born in the United States, he represented the Philippines internationally.

 Early life

 Tanton was born in Santa Clara, California in the United States on July 5, 1989.

 International career

 Tanton made a debut for the senior Philippine national football team on March 29, 2016, in a 2018 FIFA World Cup qualifiers match against North Korea.
 With OJ Porteria's suspension, Tanton was included as part of the starting eleven by head coach Thomas Dooley.
 He assisted Manuel Ott in making the second goal for the Philippines at the 84th minute.
 The match ended 3–2 in favor of the Philippines.

 International goals

 Scores and results list the Philippines' goal tally first.